Metadite-Inc/Metadite/Frontend/README.md

 ## What technologies are used for this project?

-This project is built with .
+This project is built with the following technologies.

 - Vite
 - TypeScript